How To Know if You Need Pterygium Removal Surgery

 Poor Vision

-Mild pterygium doesn’t usually affect vision.
+Mild pterygium doesn’t usually cause vision problems.
 Typically, the wedge-shaped growth only covers the white of the eye, or it may partially obscure the iris.
 With conservative treatment, pterygium often stops progressing at this point.
 However, if the pterygium grows, it may eventually cover the pupil.
 In addition to potentially distorting the cornea and causing astigmatism, this may lead to obstructed or double vision.
-If you begin experiencing poor eyesight because of pterygium, it’s time to consider surgery.
+If you begin experiencing visual disturbances because of pterygium, it’s time to consider surgery.

 Your eyes are one of the first things people notice about you.
 If you have a wedge-shaped growth covering the whites of your eyes and part of your irises, you might start feeling self-conscious about the way your eyes look.
 People may even make remarks or ask questions about your condition, making you even more insecure.
 Rest assured that pterygium surgery entirely removes the growth in your eyes, leaving you with an excellent cosmetic outcome.